Auto Transcript

 They love God and his word not too much, but too little.
 This is really important because if if you get if you live enough life and you take God’s word seriously, there are people who are going to come at you with this.
 You worship the Bible.

-I love this quote from the casting crown song.
+I love this quote from the Casting Crowns song.
 The word is alive.
 What a great song that is.
-Uh that it reflects a lot of what we’ve talked about today.
+It reflects a lot of what we’ve talked about today.

-says this, “The Bible was inscribed over a period of 2,000 years in times of war and days of peace by kings, physicians, tax collectors, farmers, fishermen, singers, and shepherds.”
+It says this: “The Bible was inscribed over a period of 2,000 years in times of war and days of peace by kings, physicians, tax collectors, farmers, fishermen, singers, and shepherds.”
 The marvel is that a library so perfectly cohesive could have been produced by such a diverse crowd over a period of time, which staggers the imagination.

 Jesus.
 Yes.
 Jesus is its grand subject.
-Our good its design and the glory of God is its end.
+Our good is its design and the glory of God is its end.
 Amen.

 Yeah.
-That that is the word that God has given to us.
-The treasure the treasure that we have in it.
+That is the word that God has given to us.
+The treasure that we have in it.

 Where does your view of scripture fall short of its claims for itself?
 Right?

 It was like, oh, that’s what I’m dealing with here.
-That’s that’s what I’m about to read.
-Oh, that that’s really gotten my attention.
+That’s what I’m about to read.
+Oh, that’s really gotten my attention.
 It’s made me that much more attentive, I think, to the word of God.
-So, I would really really commend that to you.
-Um, and then if you have any questions, feel free to email me.
+So I would really commend that to you.
+And then if you have any questions, feel free to email me.

-Um, I’m happy to to do that.
-We’ve got four more weeks of this and uh we can we can fit some things in there.
-Um, I will just put a slide up with some recommended resources.
+I’m happy to do that.
+We’ve got four more weeks of this and we can fit some things in there.
+I will just put a slide up with some recommended resources.

-with a maybe a minute or so that we have, let me just ask you um what objections that to the truth of scripture do you find uh the most challenging to you as you as you interact with people?
+With maybe a minute or so that we have, let me just ask you what objections to the truth of scripture do you find the most challenging to you as you interact with people?
 Maybe one or two can chime in on that.

-Alexi the woman caught woman caught in adultery.
+Alexi, the woman caught in adultery.
 Yeah.
-So Lexi’s talking about those passages that don’t appear in earlier manuscripts primarily in the book of Mark uh is is one and then the one I think it’s in John u with the woman caught in adultery.
+So Lexi’s talking about those passages that don’t appear in earlier manuscripts, primarily in the book of Mark, and then the one I think is in John with the woman caught in adultery.
 Yep.

-I’m gonna maybe I’ll spend a little time on that next week.
-Uh evidence that some things were added.
-Um yeah.
-Um I this this might sound uh controversial to you, but I have less regard for those passages because I’m just not sure, you know, and I and I and I wouldn’t emphasize them as much as I otherwise would um because it would appear that they were not in the original scriptures.
+I’m going to maybe spend a little time on that next week.
+Evidence that some things were added.
 Yeah.
-Dwayne Yeah.
+This might sound controversial to you, but I have less regard for those passages because I’m just not sure, and I wouldn’t emphasize them as much as I otherwise would because it would appear that they were not in the original scriptures.
+Yeah, Dwayne?

 Yeah.

-Yep.
-Those passages are well Thank you, Dwayne.
-Those passages are well identified and and they are few and I think in the ESV at least some of them are actually excluded which was a bit controversial.
-So, but it’s interesting.
-Um, we could say a lot about translation and maybe I’ll say a little bit more about that in the coming weeks that uh the variance in the translations are so minor.
-Uh, you could say that they’re numerous, but they’re so minor and they do not change the meaning of scripture at all.
-With that, um, any other questions?
-Talk to me or email me.
-Uh, we’re in for a treat the next few weeks.
-Uh, I’m looking forward to learning a lot with you.
-So, let me pray.
+Those passages are well identified, and they are few.
+I think in the ESV at least some of them are actually excluded, which was a bit controversial.
+But it’s interesting.
+We could say a lot about translation, and maybe I’ll say a little bit more about that in the coming weeks.
+The variance in the translations is so minor.
+You could say that they’re numerous, but they’re so minor and they do not change the meaning of scripture at all.

 Father God, what a treasure your word is to us.
 Sweeter than honey, more valuable than the finest gold.
 Father, may it be both to us.

-Transform us father do what only you can do through this series as your word does its work in us who believe.
-Sanctify those who us who believe.
-Save those who don’t through this series. we pray.
+Transform us, Father.
+Do what only you can do through this series as your word does its work in us who believe.
+Sanctify those of us who believe.
+Save those who don’t through this series.
+We pray.

 Amen.